aws-deepracer-community/deepracer-genai-workshop/README.md

 - From the dropdown list, choose Delete.
 - On the Delete app dialog box, choose Yes, delete app.
 Then enter delete in the confirmation field, and choose Delete.
 - When Status appears as Deleted for all applications, proceed to the next step.
-- Delete the CloudFormation stacks that were setup during the AWS account access, AWS Cloudformation Console .
+- Delete the CloudFormation stacks that were setup during the AWS account access, [AWS Cloudformation Console](https://console.aws.amazon.com/cloudformation/home?#).
 - Inference endpoints stay provisioned until explicitly deleted.
-If you have already shutdown the Jupyter notebooks without running the cleanup sections, check the Inference > Endpoints page of the SageMaker console  for any other running endpoints or check Sagemaker Endpoints  to delete them.
+If you have already shutdown the Jupyter notebooks without running the cleanup sections, check the [Inference > Endpoints page of the SageMaker console](https://console.aws.amazon.com/sagemaker/home?#/endpoints) for any other running endpoints or check Sagemaker Endpoints  to delete them.
 - If you trained new DeepRacer models or used workshop's pre-trained models, you can follow [these steps](https://catalog.workshops.aws/deepracer-200l/en-US/99-cleanup) to delete them.